Ross Perot 1992 presidential campaign: Decline and withdrawal

 In July, some of Perot's past actions, including a private investigation of the Bush family in the late 1980s, circulated in the media, causing frustration for the campaign.
 Perot blamed the reports on a "Republican research team" and claimed that he was warned that since he had such a "clean record they have got to try to redefine you and destroy you".
 Campaign officials tried to come up with a new strategy to combat the negative press, and to end Perot's use of generalizations on the issues.
 Perot sought National Institutes of Health head Dr. Bernadine Healy as his running mate, but she declined.
 Meanwhile, Perot faced obstacles on the campaign trail.
-During an Olympia rally, he was approached by a gay rights group, demanding that he address AIDS and gay rights; he soon flipped on the issue and stated that he would allow gays to serve in the military and in his cabinet.
+During an Olympia rally, he was approached by local members of ACT UP, a gay rights group, demanding that he address AIDS and gay rights; he soon flipped on the issue and stated that he would allow gays to serve in the military and in his cabinet.
 During an address to the National Association for the Advancement of Colored People (NAACP), Perot faced his toughest demographic, and made the gaffe of referring to African Americans as "you people".
 It was later revealed that Perot did not want to appear at the meeting or any other forum without his supporters.
 Press consultant Squires had written a speech for Perot for the occasion, but he instead used his own.
 After the speech, Perot was concerned that members of the New Black Panther Party were plotting his assassination.